-HOW TO MAKE BAKED VEGAN GLUTEN-FREE DONUTS
+HOW TO MAKE VEGAN BAKED OIL-FREE DONUTS

-To make these you will need:
+To make these vegan baked oil-free donuts you will need just 8 ingredients:

-spelt flour or oat flour for gluten-free
+- spelt flour or oat flour for gluten-free

-dairy-free vanilla yogurt
+- dairy-free vanilla yogurt

-I was determined to get two things right with these donuts…a soft and light texture AND to be moist without being heavy.
+I was determined to get two things right with these vegan baked chocolate chip donuts…a soft and light texture AND to be moist without being heavy.
 2 ingredients solved that…applesauce and vegan yogurt.
 The combo of both applesauce and yogurt made these perfectly moist, yet not heavy or dense, which can happen with too much applesauce in baked goods.
 I didn’t want a brick in my hands while eating the donut.
 I wanted light and soft specifically for these donuts.
 The spelt + potato starch combo nailed that perfectly.